 Also, alcohol or food is unhealthy and dangerous before bathing, and you should also leave the beach in the condition you found it – please don’t leave any garbage and other wastes back !

-According to the current Greek animal welfare law, dogs are allowed to walk close to their owner (no leash duty!) at all external areas, as long as the dog droppings are cleared and you are responsible for all damages, which possible caused by your four-legged friend.
+According to the current Greek animal welfare law, dogs are allowed to walk close to their owner (no leash duty!) at all external areas, as long as excrement are cleared and you are responsible for all damages, which possible caused by your four-legged friend.

-However, it can not hurt to carry the dog ID with the entries of the protective vaccine if you are asked to submit it.
+However, it is recommended to carry the dog pet health booklet (ID with the entries of the protective vaccine) if you are asked to submit it.